 The thing I noticed was that unlike with other products where if I strayed it was like I had to start at Square One and repair the damage I did, my hair went back to before with LUS Brands without issue.

 I also find I can mix and match products, and not be so obsessed with CGM-approved ingredients.
-I use LUS Brands with styling products from Ouidad, Oribe, Hair Biology, and Saints & Sinners no problem.
+I use LUS Brands with styling products from Ouidad, Oribe, R+Co, and Redken no problem.

 How LUS Brands is Different